 Of course, financial stress isn’t something you and your partner can fix overnight.
 But while the cause of financial stress might not go away, you still have the power to change how you communicate about that stress.

-So we’ve come up with a three-round positive discussion, backed by science, that’ll help you see eye-to-eye with your partner when it comes to financial choices.
+So we’ve come up with a three-round positive discussion, backed by social science, that’ll help you see eye-to-eye with your partner when it comes to financial choices.

 Ding, ding!
 Gloves up; fighters to their corners.
 Ready for a fair fight?
 Let the match begin!